hatamiarash7/ipset-exporter/README.md

     log_level: info

 ipset:
+    update_interval: 15
     names:
         - my-set-1
         - my-set-2
 ```

-You can choose any ipset name that you want to monitor or use the `all` keyword to monitor all ipset lists.
+-   You can choose any ipset name that you want to monitor or use the `all` keyword to monitor all ipset lists.
+-   There is a `update_interval` field that set the interval in seconds to update the metrics.

 ---